 For Interconnection Requests in a Queue Cluster, the Interconnection Studies consist of a Phase I Interconnection Study, a Phase II Interconnection Study, a TP Deliverability allocation and reassessment study, and an update to the Phase II Interconnection Study report to reflect the results of TP Deliverability allocation and reassessment for the Queue Cluster.

-Generator Interconnection Study Process Agreement

-Before the Interconnection Study process begins, Interconnection Customers are required to sign an interconnection study agreement wherein the Interconnection Customer agrees to pay for the reasonably incurred study costs.

-The timing and details of the interconnection study agreement are as follows: Within thirty (30) calendar days of the close of a Cluster Application Window, the CAISO will provide each Interconnection Customer (which has a valid Interconnection Request received during the Cluster Application Window) a pro forma Generator Interconnection Study Process Agreement in the form set forth in GIDAP Appendix 3.
-Within three (3) Business Days following the Scoping Meeting, the Interconnection Customer must specify for inclusion in the attachment to the Generator Interconnection Study Process Agreement the Point of Interconnection for the Phase I Interconnection Study.
-Within ten (10) Business Days following the CAISO’s receipt of such designation, the CAISO, in coordination with the applicable Participating TOs, provides the Interconnection Customer a signed Generator Interconnection Study Process Agreement.
-The Interconnection Customer must execute and deliver to the CAISO the Generator Interconnection Study Process Agreement no later than thirty (30) calendar days after the Scoping Meeting.
+[Not Used]

 Scoping Meeting

-Within five (5) Business Days after the CAISO notifies the Interconnection Customer of an Interconnection Request that is complete, valid, and ready for study, the CAISO shall establish a date agreeable to the Interconnection Customer and the applicable Participating TO(s) for the Scoping Meeting.
-All Scoping Meetings shall occur no later than sixty (60) calendar days after the close of a Cluster Application Window, unless otherwise mutually agreed upon by the Parties.
+The CAISO shall establish a date agreeable to the Interconnection Customer and the applicable Participating TO(s) for the Scoping Meeting.
+All Scoping Meetings shall occur no later than June 30, unless otherwise mutually agreed upon by the Parties.

 The CAISO shall endeavor to bring any Affected System into the communications regarding the Interconnection Studies.
 The CAISO shall evaluate whether the Interconnection Request is at or near the boundary of an affected Participating TO(s) service territory or of any other Affected System(s) so as to potentially affect such third parties, and, in such case, the CAISO shall invite the affected Participating TO(s), and/or Affected System Operator(s) in accordance with GIDAP Section 3.7 and GIDAP BPM Section 6.1.4, to the Scoping Meeting by informing such third parties of the time and place of the scheduled Scoping Meeting as soon as practicable.